Blue October: Consent to Treatment and History for Sale (1999–2005)

 After recordings were sent to Universal Records, Blue October signed to the label in 1999 for the release of their second album, Consent to Treatment.
 The band was dropped by Universal Records in 2000.

-Then the band recruited a new guitarist, C.B.
+The band recruited a new guitarist, C.B.
 Hudson, and got back on the road.
 In November 2002, the band signed with Texas-based management company Rainmaker Artists.
 Rainmaker immediately signed the band to their record label Brando Records.
 Just before entering the studio Matt Noveskey left the band for personal reasons.
 The remaining band members persevered, entering the studio to record what would become their third album, History for Sale.
 The first single from History For Sale was "Calling You", released in February 2003.
 On March 20, 2003, radio station "102.1 the EDGE" in Dallas added "Calling You" to regular rotation, and it began to spread to radio stations across the country receiving over 56,585 spins on the US airwaves.
 Rainmaker took the band to New York, where the band played multiple live showcases over a week in early May 2003 for Atlantic Records, Columbia Records and Universal Records.

 Blue October was then offered records deals by each company.
 Ultimately the band returned to Universal Republic Records in May 2003.
 History for Sale was then re-released on Universal Republic in August 2003.
 History for Sale was largely a response to the control Universal had placed on the group during the Consent to Treatment production process.
 This is evident in songs such as "Somebody" and "Inner Glow".